 Ajoy Joshi currently lives in Sydney, Australia as the chef and co-owner of Nilgiri’s Restaurant and Nilgiri’s @ Home with his wife, Meera Joshi.
 He began his career in Madras (Chennai), India at the Taj Group of Hotels.
 He is also the author of Indian Home Cooking.
 Alison Roberts is a food editor, writer, and recipe developer based in Sydney, Australia with her husband and two children.
-She is a regular contributor to many food magazines including Super Food Ideas.
+She is a regular contributor for many food magazines including Super Food Ideas.

 Chapters are divided according to region (North India, South India, East India, West India, and Central India), then arranged based on course (Starters, Main Dishes, Accompaniments, and Desserts).
 The recipes are also individually listed in the table of contents for easy reference.

 Joshi provides a brief overview of the differences that can be found in the five regions, plus an introduction to Ayurveda- a holistic form of healing and its role in the balance of food.
 A chart is included with the best food choices based on certain body types and characteristics.